Skip to content

 These cases stand or fall on digital evidence: device forensics, account records, metadata and the analysis of the manipulated files themselves.
 Two problems dominate.
 The first is attribution: proving that a specific person — and not simply a device, an account or someone with access to them — created or used the AI-generated content.
 The second is integrity: digital files are easy to alter, so the chain of custody and the way the evidence was collected and preserved must withstand scrutiny.
 Forensic expert reports are usually the decisive piece for both questions.

-Defense Strategies in AI Cases
+Defence Strategies in AI Cases

-The defense lines follow from those weaknesses: challenging authorship when several people had access to the device or account; auditing how the digital evidence was obtained and whether its integrity can be guaranteed; commissioning an independent technical expert report to confront the prosecution's conclusions; and disputing intent, since using or sharing content is not the same as having fabricated it knowing it was false.
+The defence lines follow from those weaknesses: challenging authorship when several people had access to the device or account; auditing how the digital evidence was obtained and whether its integrity can be guaranteed; commissioning an independent technical expert report to confront the prosecution's conclusions; and disputing intent, since using or sharing content is not the same as having fabricated it knowing it was false.
 The technical complexity that makes these schemes effective also makes them genuinely difficult to prove.
 None of this is theoretical: prosecutions often rest on the inference that the account holder must be the author, and dismantling that inference — shared devices, compromised credentials, remote access — is frequently where these cases are won or lost.

 Practical Steps for Victims